Dave-team/Knowledge-base/CBT.md

 Spend several minutes imagining doing each step of your plan in detail.
 As you carry out each step in your imagination, pay attention to what you are doing, thinking, and feeling.
 How does this affect your mood?
 Thoughts?
 Behavior?
 Physical experience?
 Based on this imagination exercise, how confident are you (low, medium, or high) that you feel better again if you start to feel a certain way?
 If your confidence level is high, then your plan is probably a good one.
 If you confidence in your plan is low, then you want to think about what else you can add to it that will boost your likelihood of managing future challenges.
 If you think the plan is a good one, but you lack confidence in your skills to carry it out, the best thing to do is to continue practicing the skills in your plan of action even when you are feeling well.
 Ideally, you want most of your relapse reduction skills to be fairly automatic when you are doing well, so that you can rely on them to help you if you begin to feel worse.

 **Use techniques to cope**
 Anticipating feelings that we fear and having a plan on how to cope with them.

-*Team Meetings*
-- Focus on achieving worthy goals during the week without being stuck on certain projects for too long.
-That way, you know you've done the work to the best of your ability.
-- Be enthusiastic to speak about what you worked on / are working on
-- Engage in the meeting
-- When speaking, focus on getting your points across by slowing down and breathing

 *Dentist*
 - Go to the dentist and simply deal with it.